belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/103-setup-dns.md

-# `alpine1` setup and configuration.

 ## Configure DNS server
-# Install bind ( DNS server) and tools dig and nslookup on alpine1.
+## Install bind ( DNS server) and tools dig and nslookup on alpine1.
 DNS resolves Names to IP addresses.
 Kubetnetes will need the DNS to be closer to a production setup.
 Hence the requirement.
 This service can be skipped , but then all the connectivity will be via IP alone.

 In this lab we will setup `bind` as the DNS server application.